In this article, I will explain exactly how to make your own beef jerky and the benefits of doing so.

 The most important question is which cut of beef to purchase.
 Many people have made beef jerky from various cuts, but flank steak has been my personal favorite for the past few years.

-It’s one of the more expensive choices, but it’s also one of the leanest cuts, and I love how it makes nice thin strips of beef jerky.
+It’s one of the more expensive choices, but it’s also one of the leanest cuts, and I love how it makes nice thin strips of homemade jerky.
 Other excellent choices include eye of round, top or bottom round, and London broil.
 In general, I suggest staying as lean as possible and trimming any extra-large sections of fat that you find.

 Dehydrator vs Oven